-Dermal fillers treat marionette lines because they add volume back into the skin, and some fillers even replace some of those essential substances within the skin that have become sparse.
-The added volume from the implanted dermal filler gel lifts up the skin, smoothes out lines and wrinkles, and adds a youthful plumpness to the skin that has been lost due to the process of aging and other harmful environmental factors.
+Dermal fillers treat marionette lines by volumizing the skin, and some formulations boost essential proteins.
+The added volume from the implanted dermal filler gel lifts the skin, smooths lines and wrinkles, and adds a youthful plumpness to the skin that is often lost due to the process of aging and other harmful environmental factors.

-Effectiveness of Juvederm vs Radiesse for marionette lines
+Juvederm vs Radiesse for marionette lines

 Radiesse is also an effective filler for marionette lines.
-Unlike Juvederm, which is simply a wrinkle filler, Radiesse is a stimulatory filler, as it helps to stimulate the production of collagen, and that collagen remains even after the filler is metabolized.
+Unlike Juvederm, which is simply a wrinkle filler, Radiesse is a stimulatory filler that boosts the production of collagen within the skin, leaving collagen in its place even after it has been metabolized.
 For deeper marionette lines, Radiesse may be the best option, as it is thicker and provides more lifting capabilities.